acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 >
 > *Geral* kneels and swears his oath.
 The *Legate* taps him on the shoulder with the Holy Sceptre, and he rises.
 >
 > He turns and nods to us, smiling sadly.
-Then he and *Calmul* march out of the Cathedral, flanked by the Honor Guard of the 349th Guards.
+Then he and *Calmul* march out of the Cathedral, flanked by the Honor Guard of the 349th.

 #### 30,000 XP Each